lamarent/ai-note/docs/AI-Assistant-Workflow.md

 1.  **Clarify Task:** Ensure the request is clear.
 If ambiguous, ask clarifying questions.
 2.  **Refresh Context:** Briefly re-check the latest entry in `docs/context/00_development-log.md` and any relevant files in `docs/context/state/` to ensure no critical updates occurred since onboarding.
 3.  **Consult Knowledge Base & Guides (As Needed):**
-    - If the task involves specific areas like database migrations, frontend patterns, or API design, consult relevant files in `docs/context/knowledge-base/` or `docs/guides/`.
+    - If the task involves specific areas like database migrations, frontend patterns, or API design, consult relevant files in `docs/context/knowledge-base/`, `docs/guides/`, or the planning index (`docs/planning/README.md`).
     - Refer to `docs/API-Design.md` or `docs/UI-Design.md` if relevant to the task (but prioritize code/log context if documentation seems potentially outdated).
 4.  **Plan & Execute:** Formulate a plan (if necessary) and implement the required code changes, adhering to project conventions (linting, formatting, etc.).
 5.  **Test:** Ensure changes work as expected (manual testing, running automated tests if applicable).